kochgroup/neural_npfp/README.md

 # Installation

 1. Download the Repository
-1. Download the data at ... (only requiered for reproduction of experiments)
+1. Download the data at ...(only requiered for reproduction of experiments)

+   *we are still dealing with the University Hosting Service, in the mean time send an e-mail to janosch.menke [at] wwu.de* We will provide an personalized Download link
    1. extract the data.zip file into the same repository
      ```
     |- data